MINI has conjured up a fit-for-purpose family crossover

-- More fit-for-purpose exterior design
+- Fit-for-purpose exterior design

-- Much improved interior quality
+- Good interior quality

-- Improved multimedia and connectivity
+- Intuitive multimedia and connectivity

-- It’s enormous for a MINI
+- Big for a MINI

-- Cockpit ergonomics variable
+- Cockpit ergonomics

-- Fidgety ride quality at pottering speeds
+- Fidgety ride quality

 Given that the first Countryman wasn’t that good and had delusions of grandeur, MINI would be hard-pushed not to significantly improve on it with this second generation outing.
-Happily, it has largely succeeded.
+Happily, it has succeeded.

-Rivalling the likes of Audi's A2, the Mercedes-Benz GLA, the BMW X1 and, perhaps, the Mazda CX-3 or Jeep Renegade, the new Countryman has swollen even further in all directions.
+Rivalling the likes of Audi's Q2, the Mercedes-Benz GLA, the BMW X1 and, perhaps, the Mazda CX-3 or Jeep Renegade, the new Countryman has swollen even further in all directions.
 It's 200mm longer, as well as wider and taller than its predecessor.